Windows Hardware Error Architecture

 WHEA "builds on the PCI Express Advanced Reporting to provide more detailed information about system errors and a common reporting structure."

 WHEA allows third-party software to interact with the operating system and react to certain hardware events.
 For example, when a new CPU is added to a running system—a Windows Server feature known as Dynamic Hardware Partitioning—the hardware error component stack is notified that a new processor was installed.

-Linux supports the ACPI Platform Error Interface (APEI) which is introduced in ACPI 5.0.
+In contrast, Linux supports the ACPI Platform Error Interface (APEI) which is introduced in ACPI 5.0.